 10. Integrating with Solar Power

 An LED parking lot lighting system can be fully integrated with a solar-powered generator.
 If you want to drastically reduce your energy bill by taking full advantage of Florida’s abundance of sunshine you should have a solar-powered system installed coupled with a generator.
 That way you can use the energy stored up during the day to power your parking lot lights at night!

 Cons of Installing LED Parking Lot Light Fixtures

 It is More Expensive to Initially Install

 LEDs are generally more expensive than their counterparts initially, but we have seen a profitable Return-On-Interest at a maximum of 24 months with clients with similar commercial projects.
 You will definitely see the benefit of the investment in the long-run.

 Installing LED Parking Lot Lighting in Clearwater, FL

 If you own or manage a commercial facility that has a parking lot you should seriously consider installing an LED light system.
-The positives to LED systems heavily out weight their more traditional counterparts.
+The positives to LED systems heavily out weight their more-traditional counterparts.
 Call an experienced Clearwater commercial electrician today on (727) 771-9403.
-You can also submit an online application form.
+You can also submit our interactive commercial lighting form.
 We will come out and inspect your commercial property for free.